 - When we are shopping, we let others go ahead of us, lest we be run over.

 - #2.
 Don’t make him hand over what he’s playing with every time another child shows interest.
+It always surprises me how often I hear a mom say, “Billy, let Johnny have your toy.”

-3 Tips for how to teach a child to share.
+3 Tips for How to Teach a Child to Share.

 - #2.
 Eliminate the “this-is-my-special-toy-that-I-love-so-much” drama by insisting that it stay in the car.
-If a thing is just too special for anyone else to ever touch, the best way to stop a problematic situation is to prevent one.
+If a thing is just too special for anyone else ever to touch, the best way to stop a problematic situation is to prevent one.

 - #3.
 Be your child’s hero.
 Speak up for her when necessary.
 Say, “No, she is not allowed to share that.
 I am going to hold on to it for now” if she needs you to swoop in.